misiektoja/instagram_monitor/docs/usage.md

 <a id="detection-of-changed-profile-pictures"></a>
 ## Detection of Changed Profile Pictures

-Profile picture change notifications appear in the console.
-They are also sent by email when status email notifications are enabled.
+Profile picture changes appear in console output.
+They can also be sent by email, Discord or ntfy when the matching status notification settings are enabled.

 This feature is enabled by default.
 To disable it, either: